jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The point is that while families, flocks, species, ecosystems share much in common, it is each individual that pushes life forward.
 There is no group think, because there is no shared selection.

 Whoever can find a niche as a scavenger, grazer, predator or other ecosystem role is selected.
-But the squirrel doesn't serve her ecosystem—she serves herself and her kids, the same way the oak tree does.
-There is cooperation and reciprocation by default not by intent.
+But no one serves their ecosystem.
+The squirrel doesn't live for anyone else—she serves herself and her kids, the same way the oak tree does.
+Their constant cooperation and reciprocation in a healthy ecosystem is by default not by intent.

 Biological players don't need to realize evolution's rules.
 If a tree produces few nuts, or its nuts are not nutritious, it will be outplanted by the ones who are.
 In nature, if a lifeform doesn't play the game, the coach finds someone who does.
 Better reciprocating boardmates are naturally selected.